himabindugoudpyata/AdvancedCloudComputing/README.md

 The  comparison  of  the  frameworks  (Fiber,  KubeFlow)  in this study is based on the following parameters:

-.
-CPU Utilization: It denotes the percentage of CPU that was used while the neural network were being executed on the dataset.
+**CPU Utilization**: It denotes the percentage of CPU that was used while the neural network were being executed on the dataset.

-.
-Training Time: As neural networks are considered, first the  model  is  trained  using  training  dataset.
+**Training Time**: As neural networks are considered, first the  model  is  trained  using  training  dataset.
 Time  taken to train the model is called training time.
 This varies onthe implementations of the algorithms.

-.Throughput: Decided by the Peak Read and Write times.From  above  metrics  by  comparing  ,we  can  decide  which framework is effective and efficient on larger datasets.
+**Throughput**: Decided by the Peak Read and Write times.From  above  metrics  by  comparing  ,we  can  decide  which framework is effective and efficient on larger datasets.

 #### Experiment Apparatus